-Under the Ethics Law, a specialized or local ethics committee may: (1) establish its own code of ethical standards suitable for the particular ethical problems encountered in its sphere of activity; and (2) render opinions upon the request of public officers and employees subject to its jurisdiction seeking an interpretation of its own code of ethical standards on certain questions.
+Under the Ethics Law, a specialized or local ethics committee may: (1) establish its own code of ethical standards suitable for the particular ethical problems encountered in its sphere of activity; and (2) render opinions upon the request of public officers and employees subject to its jurisdiction seeking an interpretation of its own ethical standards on certain questions.
 However, a specialized or local ethics committee may not attempt to interpret or render an opinion regarding the statutory ethical standards subject to the jurisdiction of the Commission, but it may refer such questions to the Commission.
-(NRS 281A.350) Section 31 of this bill clarifies the circumstances when such questions may be referred to the Commission as a request for an advisory opinion.
-Section 31 also makes conforming changes to ensure consistency with the other revisions that this bill makes to the Ethics Law, including removing provisions related to the filing of financial disclosure statements with the Secretary of State to the appropriate chapter, NRS 281.
+(NRS 281A.350) Section 28 of this bill clarifies the circumstances when such questions may be referred to the Commission as a request for an advisory opinion.
+Section 28 also makes conforming changes to ensure consistency with the other revisions that this bill makes to the Ethics Law.
+Section 28 of this bill also removes the authority of a specialized or local ethics committee in existing law to require the filing of financial disclosure statements if the form has been approved by the Secretary of State.
+Section 1 of this bill makes a conforming change related to the removal of this authority.